The Impact of Screen Time on Children: Guidelines and Recommendations

 No screen time is recommended for children under 2, except for video chatting.
 This guideline is based on the understanding that early development is best supported through direct interactions with caregivers and through physical play.
 Excessive screen time at this age can interfere with these critical developmental processes.

-Parents play a crucial role in modeling appropriate screen use, setting limits, and guiding their children towards healthy media consumption.
+Parents play a crucial role in modelling appropriate screen use, setting limits, and guiding their children towards healthy media consumption.
 By engaging with their children’s digital activities, parents can help them understand the value of balanced media use and the importance of offline activities.
 Open communication about screen time and its impacts is essential for fostering a healthy digital environment at home.